-In contrast to Q, the natural signal of 1 mm F aliquots (ca. 13 grains) is very bright and cause saturation of the photomultiplier tube, in particular at high doses.
+In contrast to Q, the natural signal of 1 mm F aliquots (ca. 13 grains) is very bright and causes saturation of the photomultiplier tube, particularly at high doses.
 Noteworthy is that only few grains inherit an effective, natural luminescence signal with even less being particularly bright as shown by tests with an EMCCD camera (Fig. 10).
-A Schott NG-11 neutral density filter was

-- 240 tested together with the 410 nm-filter combination but failed in protecting the photomultiplier tube from saturation.
-A cardboard disc with a hole in its centre was mounted into the filter wheel, reducing the photon passage to 4 mm in diameter which allowed to retrieve a detectable signal.
-A dose recovery test (given dose of ca. 130 Gy) was conducted with and without using the cardboard disc (Fig. 11).
-Results of both setups are statistically consistent with each other and suggest that the use of the cardboard is unlikely to impact the reliability of the De determination.
-Hence, the cardboard was used in all IRSL - 245 measurements within this study.
+A Schott NG-11 neutral density filter was tested together with the 410 nm-filter combination but failed in protecting the photomultiplier tube from saturation.
+A cardboard disc with a hole in its centre was mounted into the filter wheel, reducing the photon passage to 4 mm in diameter, which allowed for the retrieval of a detectable signal.
+A dose recovery test (given dose of ca. $130\,\mathrm{Gy}$) was conducted with and without using the cardboard disc (Fig. 11).
+Results of both setups are statistically consistent with each other and suggest that the use of the cardboard is unlikely to impact the reliability of the D{e} determination.
+Hence, the cardboard was used in all IRSL measurements within this study.